DominicMonares/fret-js/README.md

 ```
 npm start
 ```
-Allow browser to access microphone.
+Set your USB audio interface as your device's audio input and allow browser to access microphone.

 Functions must be self invoked.